 Financial Aid and Award Money:

-Over 2,800 scholarships of up to $5,000 will be awarded this academic year for U.S. citizen undergraduates to study or intern abroad.
-Award amounts will vary depending on the length of study and student need.
+Over 2,900 scholarships of up to $5,000 will be awarded this academic year for U.S. citizen undergraduates to study or intern abroad.
+Award checks are sent approximately 2-3 weeks after your award documentation is complete.

 Link for More Information: